We’ve rounded up some of Northumberland’s natural delights to inspire a great outdoor getaway.

 At the Dark Sky Park groups can stop in at the Kielder Observatory which hosts hundreds of astronomical events each year.
 These cover topics from astro photography, the Northern Lights and the origins of the universe.
 See the events list on the website for more information.

 Did you know?
 The observatory is located in Kielder’s forested countryside, where more than 50% of the UK’s red squirrel population lives.

 3. Explore Northumberland National Park

-The site recently built its new visitor centre, The Sill, to host exhibitions and events about Northumberland’s landscape, culture and heritage.
+The site also has a visitor centre, The Sill Landscape Discovery Centre, for more information about Northumberland’s landscape, culture and heritage.
 Local crafts and produce can be browsed in The Sill’s shop, and the 86-seat cafe has panoramic views of the Tyne valley.
 Three dedicated coach spaces are available for group use, near the centre’s entrance.
 Plus, tours and catering can be arranged in advance - find out more here.